Memory distrust syndrome: Gudjonsson Compliance Scale

-Gudjonsson suggestibility scale
+Gudjonsson Suggestibility Scale

-The Gudjonsson suggestibility scale (GSS) is used to measure interrogative suggestibility.
+The Gudjonsson Suggestibility Scale (GSS) is used to measure interrogative suggestibility.
 The GSS consists of a story that is read out loud by a test administer.
 Participants then have to answer 20 questions of which 15 are misleading and 5 are neutral and address factual details of the story.
 After participants have answered the questions, they receive negative feedback about their performance.
 They are asked to answer the questions one more time and to be more accurate this time.
 Thus, all questions are answered twice and in this way several GSS parameters can be calculated.
 First, yield 1 refers to the number of misleading questions that the participant accepts during the first round (range 0–15).
 Second, yield 2 refers to the number of misleading questions accepted during the second round (range 0–15).
 Third, shift refers to the number of changes that participants make in their answers after having received negative feedback (range 0–20).
 Finally, the total GSS score is the sum of yield 1 and shift, with higher scores reflecting higher levels of interrogative suggestibility (range 0–35).